PaperTurtle/handpickd/README.md

 php artisan storage:link

 # Run migrations
-php artisan migrate // Optional
+php artisan migrate // Optional, no need to do it if you have already added the database manually

 # Serve the application
 php artisan serve // (Terminal 1)